Gerry Cottle: Animal acts

 Gerry Cottle's Circus originally toured with a variety of animals including horses, zebras, elephants, lions, tigers, monkeys, and llamas.
+In 1976, one of Cottle's elephaants, Vicki, appeared on series 4 episode 5 of It Ain't Half Hot Mum, titled "Lofty's Little Friend", in which Gunner Lofty (played by Don Estelle) meets the elephant and it follows him back to camp.
 The 1980s saw an increase in public opinion against animal acts.
 Cottle sold his last elephant and by the end of 1993 had a non-animal circus.
 In 2012 he said that he now reluctantly supports the ban on circus animal acts, which he says will improve the image of circuses in Britain.

 Wookey Hole

 After purchasing Wookey Hole Caves, a tourist attraction that featured show caves, penny arcades and restaurants, he added a theatre, circus museum, hotel and circus school.
 At the latter, local youth were trained in a wide range of circus skills, and performed at the theatre and in Cottle's touring show Turbo Circus.

+In 2005, a Dalek prop in the attraction went missing, and a ransom note was left behind.
+The prop was then returned after it was discovered in Glastonbury Tor, this was considered a publicity stunt at first, however Cottle denied this in interviews.
+In August 2006, it was reported that a security dog had ripped apart certain valuable teddy boys on display, including one once owned by Elvis Presley, this however was in fact a publicity stunt, which Gerry admitted to.

 Personal life

 He married Betty Fossett, youngest daughter of circus showman Jim Fossett, in 1968.
+The couple had three daughters, Sarah, April and Polly and a son, Gerry.
+He was separated from Betty and had another partner, Anna Carter of Carters Steam Fair, who he would also separate from.
+During his first marriage, Cottle left Betty to focus on work only to move back into her caravan less than a year later.
+He had several grandchildren and great-grandchildren.

-The couple had three daughters and a son.
-In the 1980s he became addicted to cocaine and was jailed.
+In the 1980s he became addicted to cocaine and was jailed and also fined £500 in 1992; he claimed "work stress" caused his addiction.
 His daughters set up Cottle Sisters Circus.

-He was separated from Betty and had another partner, Anna Carter of Carters Steam Fair.
-They had also separated.
+In 1975 he purchased a unimproved plot in Surrey for £40,000 and lived there for 30 years, eventually selling it for £3 million.

 Cottle was the guest for BBC Radio 4's Desert Island Discs on 15 September 1984.
 His choices included the "Radetzky March" by Johann Strauss Sr., and Help! by the Beatles.
 His favourite was "American Pie" by Don McLean.